-Over the past few weeks, residents have asked us questions and shared concerns about recent protests, public assemblies and marches in Salem.
-The Salem Police Department will continue to protect public safety while managing such events, including issuing citations where appropriate.
+Residents have asked us questions and shared concerns about the protests, public assemblies and marches in Salem.
+The Salem Police Department is committed to protecting public safety while managing such events, including issuing citations where appropriate.
 Our primary goal is to prevent or intervene in acts of violence or property damage, while respecting individuals' right to free speech and assembly.
 Here are answers to the most common questions.

 Why is this happening in Salem?